Anjana1-bit/fashion-mnist-classifier/README.md

 3. Execute the Code

-Open the .ipynb file in a Jupyter environment (Colab/Notebook) and run all cells sequentially, or run the .py script:
+Open the .ipynb file in a Jupyter environment (Colab/Notebook) and run all cells sequentially

-python fashion_mnist_classifier.py

 The script will automatically download the dataset, train the CNN, output the final accuracy, and display the confusion matrix and training history plots.